luluzhou1/alinush.github.io/_posts/2023-06-02-Richard-Feynman-on-the-uncertainity-of-science.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/yRxx8pen6JY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-## Uhm, nope.
-No. Wrong.
-Sorry, Neil.
-I like you, but no.
+## Newsflash: science isn't "true"

-The way to think about, or popularize[^neil], science is not as being "true" or "false."
+The way to conceptualize, and popularize[^neil], science is not as being "true" or "false."

 Science is a **process** that we engage in to discover truths.
 And it often leads us astray[^galileo]$^,$[^aether], which is why this idea of "science being true" can be so misleading.

 Science is not a **belief** in any sense of the word.
 While many religions might be based on belief, science is an entirely different beast.
-It requires not belief, but experimentation, theory postulation and theory falsification (or refinement).
+It requires not belief, but _experimentation_, _theory postulation_ and _theory falsification (or refinement)_.

-For example:
+Those are fancy words, but here's an example everyone can understand:

  - **Experimentation**:
      - Drop apples of different sizes several times from the same height